Mikoyan MiG-29: Ukraine

+Ukraine inherited up to 240 from the Soviet Union in 1991, but over the years several were withdrawn from service, sold to other countries, while others were handed over to museums.
+Until 2011, approximately 70−80 aircraft were used by the 9th, 40th, 114th, and 204th Brigades, though fewer than 20 were fully mission capable on average.
+In 2019, it was estimated that Ukraine had only 37 combat ready MiG-29s.
+After the Russian invasion in February 2022, three Azerbaijani Air Force MiG-29s undergoing overhauls were transferred to the Ukrainian Air Force, bolstering the total of aircraft operated by the 40th and 204th Tactical Aviation Brigades from around 55 to 58.

+Russian invasions of Ukraine

 In April 2014, during the Russian invasion of Crimea, 45 Ukrainian Air Force MiG-29s and 4 L-39 combat trainers were reportedly captured by Russian forces at Belbek air base.
 Most of the planes appeared to be in inoperable condition.
 In May, Russian troops dismantled them and shipped them back to Ukraine.
 On 4 August 2014, the Ukrainian government stated that a number of them had been put back into service to fight in the war in the east of the country.

 During the initial days of the war in Donbas in April 2014, the Ukrainian Air Force deployed some jet fighters over the Donetsk region to perform combat air patrols and show of force flights.
 Probably due to the limited number of jet fighters available, a MiG-29 belonging to the Ukrainian Falcons display team was spotted armed with a full air-to-air load and performing a low altitude fly by.
 In the evening of 7 August 2014, a Ukrainian Air Force MiG-29MU1, bort number 02 Blue, was shot down by an antiaircraft missile fired by pro-Russian rebels near the town of Yenakievo, and exploded in midair.
 The pilot ejected safely.
 On 17 August 2014, another Ukrainian Air Force MiG-29, bort number 53 White, tasked with air to ground duties against separatists' positions was shot down by pro-Russian rebels in the Luhansk region.
 The Ukrainian government confirmed the downing.
 The pilot ejected safely and was recovered by friendly forces.